Are you unsure when to use tallow vs lard, and if they really are healthy to use?

-In this comprehensive 2-part series, we’ve already tackled the saturated fat controversy, so now we’re ready for part 2 to compare tallow vs lard!
-If you missed part 1 where we discussed the fascinating history of saturated fat and where it stands now, definitely read my article Tallow and Lard: The Saturated Fat Controversy.
+*If you missed our discussion about the fascinating history of saturated fat and where it stands today, definitely read my article Tallow and Lard: The Saturated Fat Controversy!

 All About Tallow